totallyNotAUser/New-CollabVM/README.md

 # New-CollabVM
 The New CollabVM Userscript

-:3 :3 :3 :3 leaked kit on is from ftp
-its just a shitty jskit made by yandere chan
+*:3 :3 :3 :3 leaked kit on is from ftp, its just a shitty jskit made by yandere chan*